Accused U.S. 'flash crash' trader wins bail in London

 Wearing a dark jacket with a hood pulled over his head, the 36-year-old left Westminster Magistrates’ Court with his lawyer, looking stony-faced and without speaking to reporters after the judge agreed to modify his bail terms.

-Sarao is accused of using an automated program to “spoof” markets by generating large sell orders that pushed down prices.
-He then canceled those trades and bought the contracts at the lower prices, reaping a roughly $40 million profit on his trading, U.S. authorities said.
+Sarao is accused of using an automated programme to “spoof” markets by generating large sell orders that pushed down prices.
+He then cancelled those trades and bought the contracts at the lower prices, reaping a roughly $40 million profit on his trading, U.S. authorities said.

 He has denied wrongdoing, telling the court in May: “I’ve not done anything wrong apart from being good at my job.”